KeramCoin/keram-website/README.md

 ## The meme coin for the people who actually build the world.

-### Built by Tilers.
+🧱 Built by Tilers.
 For Builders.

-KERAM is a community project inspired by tilers, builders and craftsmen worldwide.

-### Mission

-To celebrate the people who build, create and take pride in their work.

-### Community
+🚀 Build your dreams.
+Build your world.

+---

+## Why KERAM?

+The world is built every day by people who rarely get the spotlight.

+The people who wake up early.
-For tilers, builders, craftsmen and everyone who creates something with their own hands.
+The people who work with their hands.
+The people who create, repair, improve and build.

+Not for fame.

+Not for headlines.

+Because that's who they are.

+---

+## Community

+We are all builders in different ways, but always builders.

+---

 🚀 One Tile at a Time to the Moon.